 I saw a recipe for this cake last week and the name really rang a bell for me.
-I knew exactly what it was and remembered eating it somewhere, sometime.
-I thought about it so much that by the time the weekend rolled around I knew I had to make one.
+I knew exactly what it was and remembered eating it growing up once or twice.
+I thought about it so much that by the time the weekend rolled around I knew I had to make one!

 I just knew I had a recipe for it somewhere so when I went looking and couldn't find one I was stumped.
 I looked through all my recipes and binders and notes and still could not find one.
 Then I even pulled out all my old school community and church cookbooks and looked through all of them.
 Nothing.

 I knew enough about the cake to know it had crushed pineapple and nuts in it (and maybe coconut?) and that sounded an awful lot like a Hummingbird Cake (sans the bananas) so I just switched up a few things in my recipe for Hummingbird Cake and went with that!

 I decided to put coconut in it because I love coconut but I’m not 100% sure if a true Preacher Cake has coconut in it or not.
 I guess that depends on your preacher... ha! [snort]